 I know that if we continue to work together, MULC can achieve many more great things in the years to come.
 With an increasingly unrepresentative NUS continuing to oppose students’ interests, it is incumbent upon MULC to lead a renewed effort to promote VSU on campus.
 Furthermore, with a critical state election rapidly approaching now is the time for us to take action to help secure Victoria’s future after four disastrous years of the Andrews Labor Government.

 Thank you for ongoing support of the Club, particularly during my term as President.
 I would not be standing here today if not for the immense, unwavering support of club members, and for that I am truly, deeply thankful.
-I am also incredibly grateful for the friendship and support of my predecessors Michael Sabljak, Charlie Cartney and Andrew O’Shea, as well as members of my executive Nik Sachdev, Chris Kounelis, Benedict Kusay and Anna Pryse-Smith.
+I am also incredibly grateful for the friendship and support of many of my predecessors, as well as members of my executive: Nik Sachdev, Chris Kounelis and Anna Pryse-Smith.

 I look forward to continuing to serve the Club this year as Immediate Past President, as well as to supporting the incoming Committee over the months ahead.
 Together, I know that, if we stay the course, MULC will continue to enjoy many successes in 2018 and beyond.